Directed by: Chase Michael Pallante

 Janet Miranda has only a line or two of dialogue in this film and so the film heavily relies on her physical acting capabilities.
 Miranda is incredibly talented and her performance here is superb – completely sucking the audience in to this situation and making you shout at the screen to try and help her.
 Defarious marks a strong directorial debut for Chase Michael Pallante, who also wrote and edited the film.
 Chase is always very involved with the films he is a part of and has been credited on various projects for producing, sound effects editing, casting, and a handful of other departments – this knowledge and experience will surely benefit Chase on his future projects and we here at JUMPCUT look forward to seeing what he cooks up.

-One of aspects I really loved about this short was the music and the sound effects because they both are both used so effectively and really ramp up this psychological horror and take it to the next level.
+One of aspects I really loved about this short was the music and the sound effects because they both used so effectively and really ramp up this psychological horror and take it to the next level.
 I knew this would likely be the case following how prominently music was used during the short’s marketing.
 Jonathan Martinez’s score has a familiar and nostalgic sound to it, reminiscent of 80s horrors and slashers that Chase clearly used as influences for this short.

 From the word go, the score sets the tone of the film and the tension just keeps on building.